 Their report complete, on Geordie's suggestion the engineers began cleaning up without the aid of modern power cleaning tools.
 Lt.
 Commander LaForge wound up pushing a broom around the bedrooms, while Enterprise's second officer single-handedly set the solid hardwood furniture upright.

 Not that it took much to convince Data, but Geordie had enlisted the second officer's aid with a little simple logic.
-His reasoning was, having learned all they could; there was no point to leaving the place in such a shambles.
+His reasoning was having learned all they could, there was no point to leaving the place in such a shambles.
 Geordie preferred to spare Captain Matthews from seeing the worst of the damage.
-When Data inevitable asked why, Geordie tried his best to explain as they cleaned.
+When Data inevitably asked why, Geordie tried his best to explain as they cleaned.

 "It's human nature to at least try to protect one's friends, whether they want you to or not."
 Geordie paused to dump some mattress filling into a storage carton, regretting his choice of words.
 He knew from past experience he'd just inadvertently triggered another series of tough questions.